 Substrate: Chalcones are open-chain flavonoids whose backbone is a phenylpropanoid.

-Product: Naringenin is a type of flavanone, being a subgroup of flavonoids, that bear numerous health benefits, and is abundant in many fruits.
+Product: Naringenin is a type of flavanone, being a subgroup of flavonoids, that bears numerous health benefits and is abundant in many fruits.

 Enzyme: Chalcone isomerase (CHI), catalyzing the stereochemical transformation with the help of intramolecular cyclization of the C-ring